Devashish Mahanti

 Devashish Mahanti (born 23 December 1963) is an Indian former cricketer.
 He played first-class cricket for Delhi and Orissa between 1982 and 1990.
-He was a left-handed batsman and a right-armed medium pace bowler.
+He was a left-handed batsman and a right-arm medium pace bowler.
 His first-class cricket career began with his debut in 1982-83 representing Delhi against Bombay.
 He represented Delhi for a few years before moving back to Orissa.
 He continued to represent Orissa till 1989-90 when he decided to officially retire from cricket.
 He is one of the beneficiaries entitled to receive monthly gratis from the Board of Control for Cricket in India (BCCI).